Shop and Save on New York State Health Insurance

 Researchers from the Center for Birth Defects Research and Prevention at the University of North Carolina conducted phone interviews of men who became fathers between 1997 and 2004.
 Data was compared between 1,000 fathers who had children with at least one birth defect and 4,000 fathers of children with no congenital abnormalities.

-Fathers were asked what their jobs were three months prior to conception, believed to be the crucial period when sperm carries and passes on defects to offspring.
-According to the survey, majority of the fathers held only one job during this period.
-Most of them were under the managerial, sales, and construction industry.
+Fathers were asked what their jobs were three months before conception, believed to be the crucial period when sperm carries and passes on defects to offspring.
+According to the survey, the majority of the fathers held only one job during this period.
+Most of them were in the managerial, sales, and construction industries.

-According to the study, the following fathers had greater risk of having children with birth defects:
+According to the study, the following fathers had a greater risk of having children with birth defects:

 • computer scientists